blaze/blaze/docs/source/dev_workflow.rst

 all the dependencies are fixed.

-In the case of `dynd-python`_, its Jenkins build additionally uploads a conda package to the development channel of `Anaconda`_.
-As the `binstar`_ infrastructure gets built out, we expect to transition this to a repository there which would have daily builds of all these dependencies and of blaze itself.
+In the case of `dynd-python`_, its Jenkins build additionally uploads a conda package to a `binstar`_ channel, which is installable into `Anaconda`_.
+As the binstar infrastructure gets built out, we expect to eventually have daily builds of all these dependencies and of blaze itself.

 .. _dynd-python: https://github.com/ContinuumIO/dynd-python
 .. _Anaconda: http://continuum.io/downloads